 Avatars may be customized with a vast array of body parts, accessories, clothing, skin colors, animations, and more.
 This gives players almost endless options to express their individual style, although you’re ultimately in control and may enforce a specific appearance for all avatars in your game.

-There are three types of Roblox avatars: R6, R15, and Rthro.
+There are two types of Roblox avatars: R6 and R15.

 As the name suggests, R6 avatars are constructed of only 6 parts, giving them a very limited range of animated motion.
-R15 and Rthro expand the movement range by splitting the body into 15 parts.
+R15 expands the movement range by splitting the body into 15 parts.

-In addition to body parts, accessories, and skin colors, R15 and Rthro avatars allow for a customizable height, width, head size, body type, and proportions.
+In addition to body parts, accessories, and skin colors, R15 avatars allow for a customizable body type, height, width, head size, and proportions.